RajatSablok/RajatSablok/README.md

 Welcome to my profile :innocent:

-I am a backend developer :rocket:, an intern at [Kaloory](https://www.kaloory.com/) :teacher:, and also the Vice Chairperson of [CodeChef-VIT](https://https://github.com/codechefvit) :technologist:.
+I am a backend developer :rocket: and the Vice Chairperson of [CodeChef-VIT](https://https://github.com/codechefvit) :technologist:.
 Famous for being a mechanical engineer who codes :wink:.

 ### We all know that you came here for these stats
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=RajatSablok&layout=compact&theme=dark)](https://github.com/anuraghazra/github-readme-stats)